alessio/camorama/README.md

      corner of the image.
 The format of such timestamp is defined via timestamp properties (see below).
    - image type - what to save the image as.
- - remote capture: capture and upload capture image to a remote server.
+ - `Remote Capture`: capture and upload capture image to a remote server.
    Please notice that the credentials are maintained by Gnome;
    - server: IP or domain for remote capture;
    - type: type of capture.
 Can be ftp, scp or smb;
    - save directory - where to save the file on the server.
      Using the full pathname seems to work better.
    - filename - filename for captures
    - append time to filename - should camorama append the time to the filename.
 When enabled, the file name will use this format:
      %Y-%m-%d %H:%M:%S. It will also append a 3-digit number in order to allow capturing more than one frame per second.
      If not selected, a newly captured image will overwrite the last image if it has the same name.
    - add a timestamp to captured images - put a timestamp in the lower left corner of the image.
 The format of such timestamp is defined via timestamp properties (see below).
    - image type - what to save the image as.
-- timestamp:  you can use the date/time, a custom string, or both together.
+- `Timestamp`:  you can use the date/time, a custom string, or both together.
   - use custom string - use a custom string in the timestamp
   - custom string - string you want to use in the timestamp